scribd/scribd.github.io/_posts/2020-02-19-modernizing-an-old-data-pipeline.md

 such as Pinterest's [Pinball](https://github.com/pinterest/pinball), Spotify's [Luigi](https://github.com/spotify/luigi), or AirBnB's [Airflow](https://airflow.apache.org/).
-These tools all perform the same basic function: process and execute a directed-acyclic-graph (DAG) of "worK", typically associated with a ETL data pipelines.
+These tools all perform the same basic function: process and execute a directed-acyclic-graph (DAG) of "work", typically associated with a ETL data pipelines.

 Today, we have 1500+ tasks and 14 DAGs, with the majority of tasks globbed